pnikic/clint/README.md

 * Tournament table
 * Analysis board
 * Add landing page (with countdown to tournament start, description, overview - multiple boards)
-* Link to a player's FIDE profile by clicking on the name
 * Placeholder for notifications (e.g. below header)
 * Show which games have new moves
 * Clock countdown enhancement (fix interaction with board rotation - up to 1 second delay)